How to Create a Waterfall Chart in Excel (Step-by-Step)

 Right-click the chart → Add Data Labels.
 This shows the value of each change above or below each bar.
 To display currency symbols or thousands separators, format the source data cells via Format Cells (Ctrl+1) before inserting the chart.

-When should I create a waterfall chart in Excel?
+When to use a waterfall chart in Excel

 Financial statements and P&L bridges